-The process is easy for homemade sourdough bread and well worth the wait.
-You need white flour, whole grain wheat flour, rye flour, water, sea salt, a scale, ceramic/cast iron casserole dish, and possibly yeast.
-I find my Kitchen Aid very useful with the dough hook for doing the initial mixings.
-I’d rather not mix with hands.
+This process is easy for homemade sourdough bread and well worth the wait (Yes, really only waiting is involved).
+You need white flour, whole grain wheat flour, rye flour, water, sea salt, a scale, ceramic/cast iron casserole dish OR two bread loaf pans with a covering like foil.
+I find my Kitchen Aid very useful with the dough hook for doing the initial mixings rather than using my hands.
 It makes 2 loaves and takes approximately 9 hours for the fermentation process and 45 minutes for baking.
-You could alternatively use two loaf pans as my husband has tried.
-It turns out more like sandwich bread.
-But be sure it isn’t going to stick!

 *Best option: Buy a sourdough bread starter.
-Especially if you live in a colder climate like I do, we can’t catch “wild yeasts”.
+Especially if you live in a colder climate like I do, more unlikely to catch “wild yeasts”.
 It will come with instructions.
-And follow along below starting with “each day, feed starter”.
+Follow along below starting with “each day, feed starter”.
 It is worth the small expense as it will last for years if you take care of it.

 Other option: Mix equal parts water and flour in a glass or wood bowl.
 I like to do 1/2 cup flour and 1/2 cup water.
 Cover with a towel and wait.
 Use unbleached flour and non-chlorinated water.
 You can let tap water sit out for a few hours and chlorine evaporates off.
-Use a glass bowl as reactions could occur with aluminum.
+Use a glass bowl.
 Set it in a warmer area and cover with a towel or cheesecloth, so air can still get in.
-You should be able to catch “wild” yeast.
-If not, add some yeast from a packet.
-You should see bubbles and smell yeast or alcohol.
+You could add some yeast.
+When it’s “ready,” you should see bubbles and smell sour.